How to Fix Squeaky Door?

 Everybody loves a squeaky-clean house but a squeaky door, on the other hand, is unwelcome and rather frustrating.
 From the slightest squeak during just the rainy days to the incessant screeches.
 They are sure to take you back to the days of chalk on blackboards in grade school.
 Hence, it is safe to say that no one enjoys such interruptions in their daily lives.

-1. Commonly, the monsoon season brings with it these creaks and whining of hinges and wood.
+1. Commonly, the monsoon season brings with it these creaking doors and whining of hinges and wood of windows.
 The noise is most often to be blamed on the heightened amount of moisture – the fabricated or painted protective layer applied on the hinge gives way to rust and corrosion.
 The minute all the lubricant dries up, the chafing and abrasion lead to a constant friction between the two surfaces.

 2. Even without the rain, disuse (leaving the door ajar for a long time or entirely unused) and general aging can cause the protective layer in your door hinge to wear off and cause the door to squeak.
 For at least a few hours of the day or night, you keep all doors latched and locked.
 This keeps the wood from warping out of shape due to exposure to the elements.

 3. With the primary culprit being the metal hinges and screws, the smallest squeak because of the metal-on-metal friction gets amplified by the wooden door – much like an acoustic guitar!